Next Start

 When it comes to succeeding in the motorcycle industry, passion is key.
 “You have to eat, breathe and sleep motorcycles,” Jim says.

-Lastly, Jim encourages aspiring shop owners to not be afraid to network with the other shops in your area.
-While they may be competition, it will only benefit you to have a good relationship with them.
-Always treat people with respect — you never know when you’ll need their help or vice versa.
+Lastly, Jim encourages aspiring shop owners to not be afraid to network with the other local shops.
+Sure, they’re competition, but it will only benefit you to have a friendly, respectful relationship with them in case you need their help or vice versa.

 In the future, Jim hopes to continue growing his business and serving his clients.
 He eventually would like to reach the point where people recognize him by his logo alone!
 Jim also hopes that his three children take an interest in motorcycles and continue his legacy through his shop.